Skip to content

 Processing Configuration

-The processors section defines an array of data transformations that should be applied to data from source.
+The processors section defines an array of data transformations that should be applied to the data delivered by the source.

 Sink Configuration